sripreethi-p/tech-notes-and-questions/notes/HR/hr-questions.md

 **Example:**
 - What does the team do?
 What technologies does it use? _[team's work]_
 - How does the everyday work and challenges look like in the team?
+- If I join the team, what would my responsibilities in this role look like? _[role & responsibilities]_
 - What kind of learning resources & opportunities does the organization offer? _[learning]_
 - What kind of personal career growth opportunities can I expect? _[career growth]_
 - What is the current working model of the team, is it hybrid?
 And what about the timings?